This recipe is NOT safe for Coumadin (warfarin) users.

 Cooking Time: 30 Minutes

-This keeps well and makes a good addition to sandwiches, salads and egg dishes.
+This recipe can easily be multiplied.
+This keeps well and makes a good addition to sandwiches, salads, and egg dishes.

 Heat oil over high heat in a large non-stick skillet.
 Add sesame seeds and cook for about two minutes, stirring continuously so that they do not burn.